-28.4 Limitations
+26.4 Limitations

 - The Port Hotplug APIs are not thread safe. - The framework can only be enabled with Linux.
 BSD is not supported. - To detach a port, the port should be backed by a device that igb_uio manages.
 VFIO is not supported. - Not all PMDs support detaching feature.
-To know whether a PMD can support detaching, search for the "RTE_ETH_DEV_DETACHABLE" flag in rte_eth_dev::data::dev_flags.
+To know whether a PMD can support detaching, search for the "RTE_PCI_DRV_DETACHABLE" flag in PMD implementation.
 If the flag is defined in the PMD, detaching is supported.